-Business students study communication skills, financial modeling, statistical theory as it applies in business settings, recreational opportunities in the private sector, business law and business ethics.
+Business students study communication skills, financial modeling, and statistical theory as it applies in business settings, and recreational opportunities in the private sector, business law, and business ethics.
 Seeing how business runs internationally equips students to succeed.
 A business internship deepens students’ involvement in the global marketplace by gaining practical hands-on and field experience.
 Business partners and connections constitute these internship opportunities.

 Knowing your way through the wilderness is important.
 Being able to guide others through their journey of faith in an outdoor context is even better.
 Outdoor Leadership students develop the necessary knowledge and skills in experiential education to be able to effectively lead others through the process of Christian formation.
 Internships in this area are realized at El Refugio, an outdoor training and leadership center.

 Youth & Worship Ministry opportunities seek to help each student examine the scriptural basis for the faith and to guide the student in the use of basic tools for grasping the content and application of God’s Word.
 International ministry helps students acquire and develop their skills in ministry through involvement in other hands-on experience opportunities; through service projects, campus ministries, and volunteer programs.
 Opportunities include high schools, youth groups, and church worship ministries.